AndrasCsorba/Piaggo-GSAP-Scroll-landing-page/README.md

 Install Required Resources:

-Fonts:

-The project uses Bebas Neue and Oswald fonts from Google Fonts.
-To install these fonts:
-Go to the Google Fonts website.
-Search for "Bebas Neue" and "Oswald".
-Download the fonts, extract the files, and place them in a fonts directory inside your project folder.
 Update the style.css file if necessary to point to the downloaded fonts (e.g., @font-face with src: url('/fonts/FontName.woff2');).

 Images: The project references specific images:

 Piaggio logo (piaggio-logo.svg): This image is hosted externally, but you can download it from Piaggio’s official site or an authorized logo source.